Louis-Guy de Guérapin de Vauréal

-Louis-Guy de Guérapin, Baron de Vauréal et Comte de Belleval, Évêque de Rennes.
-The date of 1749, which appears in his portrait, corresponds to that of his election at the Académie Française (seat 23).

 Louis-Guy de Guérapin de Vauréal, also Louis-Gui de Guérapin de Vauréal or Louis Guy Guerrapin de Vauréal, Baron de Vauréal et Comte de Belleval, (3 January 1688 – 17 June 1760), was a French aristocrat, ecclesiastic and diplomat.

 Aristocrat, Évêque, Ambassador and Academic

 Caricature of Louis-Guy de Guérapin de Vauréal by Pier Leone Ghezzi.

 Louis-Guy de Guérapin de Vauréal was the son of Michel-Antoine Guérapin, Comte de Belleval, and Françoise Fretel de Bazoche.
 He was ordained a priest in 1714.
 From 1732 until 1759 he was Évêque de Rennes.

 The évêque was a prominent figure at the royal court during the reign of King Louis XV.
 Amongst others, he held the position of Maître ecclésiastique de la Chapelle du Roi (Ecclesiastical Master of the King’s Chapel) from 1732 until his death in 1760.

 Louis-Guy de Guérapin de Vauréal was abbé commendataire of the Abbaye Notre-Dame de Molesme (from 1723), the Abbaye Saint-Aubin d'Angers (from 1742) and the Abbaye Notre-Dame de Jouy.
 He was popular among people because of his charity.
 He was a major opponent of the Jansenists and presided at five assemblies of the clergy of Brittany in the years 1732, 1734, 1736, 1738 and 1740.